shivanshuiitg/CERN-Big-data-project-POC-/README.md

 ## CERN-Big-data-project
-This is a proof of concept of how 'Big data tools for Physics Analysis' can be implemented in GSoC-2017.
+This is a proof of concept of how **Big data tools for Physics Analysis** can be implemented in GSoC-2017.

  - This project has been made and tested on Spark-1.6.3
  - Go to directory, where you cloned this repositry.